 Berkeley prides itself on its diversity.
 That said, diversity isn’t just skin deep.
 The staff you see here are willing to diversify our students’ knowledge to prepare them for their road ahead.
 The infrastructure for these programs is already in place.
 Berkeley is lucky enough to have a climate and agricultural environment that allows the teaching of all these programs in real time all year round.
 The staff is ready, willing, able, and, what’s more, passionate about the work they do.
 If their jobs depend on how we fund them, why not get to know them a little?

-For more information on Berkeley Dine Out, including a list of participating restaurants, visit their website.
+For more information on Berkeley Dine Out, see the program website.

 Berkeley works to save schools’ edible programs [05.09.13]